ferrocene/ferrocene/src/expressions.rst

 #. :dp:`fls_rFFlt33a5RsZ`
-   If the type of the :t:`operand` is an :t:`integer type`, the :t:`negation expression` evaluates to the bitwise negation of the integer.
+   If the type of the :t:`operand` is an :t:`integer type`, the :t:`negation expression` evaluates to the bitwise negation of the :t:`operand`.

 #. :dp:`fls_h7pIl1WZ8Y2t`
-   If the type of the :t:`operand` is :c:`bool`, the result is computed as follows, depending on the value of the :t:`operand`:
+   If the type of the :t:`operand` is :c:`bool`, the result is computed as follows, depending on the :t:`value` of the :t:`operand`:

   .. list-table::